The Nitty Gritty of Exfoliation

 The best time to exfoliate is at night because you should not exfoliate after shaving (especially salt scrubs) and you should not apply makeup right after exfoliating.

-It is always a good idea to do a patch test before trying any new product.
+It is always a good idea to do an allergy patch test before trying any new product.

 There are many recipes on the internet for creating your own facial and body scrubs at home.
 I have included a few recipes above.

-We sell many products and accessories that will help exfoliate your body, face, and feet.
+We sell many products and accessories that will can also help exfoliate your body, face, and feet.

-Please click here to read "Help Me Choose Exfoliating Products."
+Please click here to read "Help Me Choose Natural Exfoliating Products."